theneva/dissertation/src/components/interview-results.md

 ### Thoughts on the transition to containers

-TODO: Write something about the unstable dev environment (is it important that I worked there last autumn? probably, this didn't really come up in the interview)

 Team Reise is looking forward to using containers, as they have an unmet requirement to easily and quickly create or stop instances of their services to satisfy the server load.
 A natural extension of this possibility that the team is eager to look into is automatic service scaling, especially for the test environment---as the test environment will be hosted by a cloud provider, and FINN thus pays for the resources they use.
 This is unnecessary, especially since development and testing almost exclusively happens during the Norwegian daytime.
-When each service is contained as a Docker image, the team wishes to be able to pull the image and run their own copy of it during testing, thus removing the dependency on a notoriously unstable environment.
+When each service is contained as a Docker image, the team wishes to be able to pull the contained image and run their own copy of it during testing, thus removing the dependency on any potentially unstable environments mirroring production.

+The dependency on a live environment could perhapd be a small concern.
+However, the testing environments, especially the one intended for frequent test deployment of the microservices themselves, are erratic and inconsistent, making them unreliable for the developers.
+This problem has been apparent for at least several months, and is a barrier to overcome when implementing Automated Continuous Delivery.

 ### Summary: Important factors